Sherlock Gnomes: Animation

 Unlike its predecessor, which was animated by Arc Productions, Sherlock Gnomes was animated by Mikros Animation in London and Paris, with additional work by Reel FX Animation in Dallas, Los Angeles, and Montreal.
 The animation was produced using Autodesk Maya, and character models from the first film were reused.
-Approximately 60% of the animation crew was based in London, with the remainder in Paris.
+Approximately 60% of the animation crew was in London, with the remainder in Paris.
 At peak production, the film employed between 80 and 100 animators.
-Animation director Eric Leighton cited George Pal's Puppetoons as an influence on the gnome animation style.
-Human characters were animated using motion capture, while the end credits sequence was created by Studio AKA in London.
+Animation director Eric Leighton cited George Pal's Puppetoons as an inspiration of the gnome animation style.
+Human characters were animated using motion capture, while the end credits sequence was produced by Studio AKA in London.

 Music

 Chris Bacon returned to compose the score, as he had on the first film.
 James Newton Howard, who co-composed the original score, did not return due to his work on Fantastic Beasts: The Crimes of Grindelwald (2018), though he contributed as a music consultant.
 The film's soundtrack was released by Virgin EMI Records.